 We are the officially recognized chapter of URISA for the State of Ohio.
 The Urban and Regional Information Systems Association (URISA) is a nonprofit association of professionals using Geographic Information Systems (GIS) and other information technologies to solve challenges in state/provincial, regional and local government agencies.
 URISA is considered to be the premier organization for the use and integration of spatial information.

 - To encourage the professional advancement of GIS in the State of Ohio through professional education and public awareness.

 - To foster the exchange of ideas and provide a forum of discussion on topics related to GIS in the State.

 - To promote professional interaction within the state GIS community, stimulate research, encourage publication, and generally aid the advancement of its members and other organizations having related objectives.

-As of June 2017, the Chapter has 402 active members for the calendar year.
-Generally, we hold regular meetings on the last Monday of every month at 12:30 p.m. at the ODOT Office Building at 1980 W. Broad Street, Columbus, Ohio 43223.
-The OGRIP Forum meetings are usually held on the same day prior to the meeting at 11am in the same room.
-From time to time we also schedule outreach meetings in various parts of the state.
+As of August 2018, the Chapter has 414 active members for the calendar year.
+Generally, we hold regular meetings on the last Monday of every month starting at 12:30 p.m.
+For remainder of 2018 and the 2019 year the Chapter will be scheduling outreach meetings in various parts of the state.
+If you cannot attend the Chapter meetings in person, our meetings are also offered remotely by audio conference using Join.Me Ohio URISA.
 Our meetings are usually filled with discussions of activities we can undertake to benefit the GIS community in Ohio and to grow our organization.
 You can earn points towards the GISP certification for years of membership toward the Contributions to the Profession Component.
 Additionally, attending Chapter activities may earn points under the EDU-3 section.
 For questions or more information, check out the GISCI website.